8 Ways to Make Your Home More Green – Griggs Homes

 4. Good Insulation

 A well-insulated home can go a long way in cutting the costs of running your home.
-Not only is it a very smart way to save money, it will also take less energy when it comes to rehearting your home, which will have a hugely positive impact on the environment.
+Not only is it a very smart way to save money around the house, it will also take less energy when it comes to rehearting your home, which will have a hugely positive impact on the environment.

 The best places to start insulating your home are the walls and the roof as they easily let heat out.
 Additionally, double glazing your windows will help to stop the heat escaping through the glass.